AWegnerGitHub/awegnergithub.github.io-content/2022_12_26_chatgpt_breaks_another_interview_exam.md

 ## Introduction

 I've written quiet a bit about [ChatGPT][1] in the last month.
 As of this post, it is still [banned on Stack Overflow][2].
 I believe I showed why with my previous post.
-In it, I showed that [ChatGPT is prone to adding subtle errors][3] (and in some cases not so subtle), which is bad on
+In it, I showed that [ChatGPT is prone to adding subtle errors][3] (and in some cases not so subtle), which is bad on a Q&A site.
-Q&A site.

 Today's post follows in the footsteps of my writing about how I hope ChatGPT inpires software engineering hiring managers to change their hiring process.
 I wrote about how [ChatGPT can solve LeetCode][4] problems.
 Today's post is going to focus on a company called [TestGorilla][5] and a